redpanda-data/connect/website/docs/configuration/unit_testing.md

     path: '${! meta("kafka_topic") }/${! json("message.id") }.json'
 ```

-In order to write unit tests for this config we must accompany it with a file of the same name and extension, but suffixed with `_benthos_test`, which in this case would be `foo_benthos_test.yaml`.
-We can generate an example definition for this config with `benthos test --generate ./foo.yaml`:
+One way to write our unit tests for this config is to accompany it with a file of the same name and extension but suffixed with `_benthos_test`, which in this case would be `foo_benthos_test.yaml`.
+We can generate an example definition for this config with `benthos test --generate ./foo.yaml` which gives:

 ```yml
 parallel: true